Tokyo Korean Junior and Senior High School

+Tokyo Korean Middle and High School (東京朝鮮中高級学校, Tōkyō Chōsen Chūkōkyūgakkō) is a North Korea-aligned Korean international school in Jūjōdai (十条台), Kita-ku, Tokyo.
+As of 2013 it was one of ten North Korean-aligned high schools located in Japan.
+As of that year, Shin Gil-ung serves as the school's principal.
+It operates under the Chongryon.
+In 2014, Isabel Reynolds of Bloomberg News described the school as "large and relatively prosperous" compared to other North Korean international schools in Japan.

 History

-Historically the school received funding of a six million yen ($63,000 US in 2013) subsidy every year from the Japanese government.
-Around 2011 the Japanese government made Korean heritage schools ineligible for tuition waivers.
+Historically the school received funding from the North Korean government and a six million yen ($63,000 US in 2013) subsidy every year from the Japanese government.
+Around 2011 the Japanese government made North Korea-aligned schools ineligible for tuition waivers.
 In 2013 the Japanese government announced that this school would no longer get subsidies.
+By that time funding from the North Korean government had sharply declined.

+Facility

+The school uses gray buildings, one of which includes a clock.
+Isabel Reynolds of Bloomberg stated that the physical appearance of the school is similar to that of domestic Japanese schools.

+Curriculum

+The school's curriculum is similar to that of most Japanese senior high schools.
+Modern history classes have their own course materials, while other classes use Korean translations of Japanese textbooks.
+Many female students take dance classes using Korean styles.
+Students in their senior (final) year take trips to North Korea.

+In 2014 principal Shin Gil-ung stated "It’s up to the students to decide whether they support that political system.
+We avoid telling them that everything North Korea does is right."

 Operations

-The school uses the Korean language throughout the entire school activities with the exception of Japanese and English classes for the purpose of disseminating cultural heritage.
+The school uses the Korean language in its official notices, and the school discourages its students from speaking Japanese while on school grounds.
+As of 2013 all classrooms have photographs of Kim Il-sung and Kim Jong-il.
 Female students and teachers wear chima jeogori.
 The school serves Korean foods in its cafeteria.
 As of 2013 80% of the school's costs come from tuition and other expenses from the parents of the students.

 Student body

 As of 2013 the school had 650 students.
 As of 2014 about 40% of the students who graduate from this school attend universities.
 The school's peak enrollment was in the late 1960s, with 2,300 students.